Course Policies for Online Students

 Use the style guide (e.g., APA, MLA, The Chicago Manual of Style, etc.) that is appropriate for the academic discipline of the course.
 If the preferred style is not identified in the syllabus, check with your instructor.

 Assignment Due Dates

+In order to promote time management skills, it is standard policy not to accept late work.
 In the case of a significant life-disrupting event, you may request in advance, an extension on assignment(s) from your instructor.
-Assignments submitted late are docked 5% for each calendar day through the sixth day.
+In such cases, assignments submitted late are docked 5% for each calendar day through the sixth day.
 No assignments are accepted after the sixth calendar day late.
 No assignments will be accepted after the course ends.